Magiczne/october-seo-tweaker/README.md

 ### Extending behavior

-Use events to customize any component or page property before rendering, taker absolute control of your SEO and opengraph attributes:
+Use events to customize any component or page property before rendering, take absolute control of your SEO and opengraph attributes:

 ```php
 Event::listen('seotweaker.beforeComponentRender', function ($component, $page) {